 January 11, 1986: Mel McDaniel became a member of the Grand Ole Opry.
 Mel would remain an Opry member until his death in 2011.

 January 14, 1986: During the Opry's televised 60th anniversary special, Reba McEntire was introduced as the newest member of the Grand Ole Opry.
-While this is the date the show was televised, the taping actually took place the previous November.
+While this is the date the show was televised, the taping actually took place the previous November, thus the November taping date is considered Reba's actual Opry induction date.
 This will be Reba's 31st year as an Opry member.

 January 14, 1989: Hubert Gregory of the Fruit Jar Drinkers passed away.
 Hubert's career at the Opry, as with the Fruit Jar Drinkers, dates back to the early days of the Opry.
 Like many others of that era, Hubert performed with many different groups, including with Sam & Kirk McGee.